Vardoge/synq-getting-started/README.md

 Welcome to Synq.fm's R&D team.
-This is your one stop shop for getting to values, system, tools, processes and technology better.
+This is your one stop shop for getting to values, system, tools, processes and technology.

-*NOTE : This workspace is always changing to reflect our latest practices and technologies*

 ## Our Mission

-Be the fastest, most cost effective way to connect licensed video content between owners/licensors and distributors.
+Be the fastest, most cost effective way to connect licensed video content between owners, licensors, distributors and end-users.

 ## Core Behaviors